Understand Leadership, Governance and Improvement in Health and Social Care

 Prior knowledge that will help with this topic

-• A Level 3 Diploma in Health and Social Care (or equivalent qualification).
+• Level 3 Diploma in Health and Social Care or equivalent, covering basic communication, equality and diversity, and duty of care.

 Key Terminology